AI Sydney-Delhi flight returns without passengers

-New Delhi, April 27 (IANS) In an awkward incident, Air India's Sydney-Delhi flight landed back here without any passengers, as a crew member was found to be Covid positive in Australia, sources said.
+New Delhi: In an awkward incident, Air India's Sydney-Delhi flight landed back here without any passengers, as a crew member was found to be Covid positive in Australia, sources said.

 The crew members on the flight which landed back on Tuesday were subjected to RT-PCR tests in Australia.